labourgne/portfolio/content/authors/admin/_index.md

 In addition, I took online courses (MOOC) with the University of Michigan and DeepLearning.AI to specialise in Data Science (Data Processing, Data Visualization, Machine Learning, Text Mining, Deep Learning) and the use of Python.

-I am looking for a position as Data Scientist.
+I am looking for a job as Data Scientist.
 Available and highly motivated, I am ready to take up new challenges.